 Problems with the esophagus (e.g. mega-esophagus, esophageal blockage by foreign body, esophageal tumors) lead to difficulty eating and subsequent appetite and weight loss.

 These parasites are most common in puppies and younger adults or in those boarded in crowded kennels.

 Infections caused by different microorganisms such as bacteria, fungi, and viruses can wreak havoc in a dog’s body and immune system.

 Weight loss can be a symptom of some hormonal disorders, such as:

-- Addison's disease: This disease is characterized by an insufficient production of corticosteroids and mineralocorticoids, which regulate
+Addison’s disease is characterized by an insufficient production of corticosteroids and mineralocorticoids, which regulate important body functions.

 Other Problems Causing Weight Loss in Dogs